ajhenley/gitbook/introduction_to_boolean_expressions.md

 ####double
 “double-precision floating-point” numbers (positive or negative) that could have a fractional part
 ####String
-a string a characters, hold words, phrases, symbols, sentences, whatever
+a string of characters, whole words, phrases, symbols, sentences, whatever

-But in the words of Yoda: “There is another.”
+But in the words of Yoda: “There is another...”

 ####boolean
 A “Boolean” variable (named after the mathematician George Boole) cannot hold numbers or words.
 It stores one of two values: true or false.
 That’s it.
 We can use them to perform logic.
 To the code!